Signs that labour has started

 The birth canal consists of:

 - The pelvis – the bony part of the birth canal

 - The vagina – the soft part of the birth canal

 The pelvis is funnel-shaped, so its size differs at the different levels of the pelvis.
-This means that the baby has to make some twists and turns during labour to adapt and pass through the pelvis.
+This means that the baby has to make some rotations during labour to adapt and pass through the pelvis.

 Labour is divided into three stages: the dilation stage, expulsion stage and placental stage.
 The dilation (opening) stage is the longest, while the expulsion (pushing out) stage lasts 30-60 minutes, and the placental stage takes from a few minutes to up to 60 minutes.

 Various factors influence how long it takes to give birth: